abinit/abipy/README.rst

 Optional libraries that are required if you need certain features:

+  * ipython

+    Required to interact with the AbiPy/Pymatgen objects in the ipython shell.

+  * jupyter and nbformat

+    Required to generate jupyter notebooks to analyze data.
+    Install these two packages with `conda install jupyter nbformat`

-1. wxPython - For the GUI
+  * wxPython and wxmplot for the GUI

-2. wxmplot
+    Use `conda install wxpython`

-The directory `abipy.gui.demos` contains demos that can be used to test the installation (run the script `runall.py` to have an overview of the different graphical interfaces).
+    The directory `abipy.gui.demos` contains demos that can be used to test the installation. of the GUI (run the script `runall.py` to have an overview of the different graphical interfaces).

-Using abipy
+Using AbiPy
 ===========

 Basic usage
 -----------

-There are a variety of ways to use abipy, and most of them are illustrated in the `abipy/examples` directory.
+There are a variety of ways to use AbiPy, and most of them are illustrated in the `abipy/examples` directory.
 Below is a brief description of the different directories found there:

+  * plot

-  * plot - scripts showing how to produce plots with matplotlib
+    scripts showing how to produce plots with matplotlib

+  * notebooks

-  * notebooks - juptyer notebooks
+    juptyer notebooks
-    (use `jupyter notebook FILE` to open the notebook in your browser, usa `conda install jupyter` to install the package)
+    (use `jupyter notebook FILE` to open the notebook in your browser, use `conda install jupyter` to install the package)

 The directory `abipy/data/runs` contains python scripts that can be used to automate typical ab-initio calculations.

+The following scripts can be invoked directly from the terminal:

+  * `abiopen.py`

+    Script to open outputs file produced by Abinit (usually in netcdf format but other files are supported as well).
+By default the script starts an interactive ipython session so that one can interact with the file and call its methods.
+    Alternatively, it is possible to generate automatically a jupyter notebook to execute code.

+  * `abistruct.py`

+    Script to analyze/export/visualize the crystal structure saved in the netcdf files produced by ABINIT.

+  * `abicomp.py`

+    Script to analyze/compare results stored in multiple netcdf files.
+    By default the script displays the results/plots in the shell.
+    Use `--ipython` to start an ipython terminal or `-nb` to generate a jupyter notebook.

+  * `abicheck.py`

+    This script checks that the environment on the local machine is properly configured.

 Examples of the basic capabilities can be found in the `example page <http://pythonhosted.org/abipy/examples/index.html>`_ of the  official documentation.

 If the examples stops with the error message::

     "ValueError: unknown locale: UTF-8"

 add the following line to your `.bashrc` file inside your home (`.profile` if MacOSx)::